 But first, a little bit about what to know when buying the healthiest teas on shelves.

 It turns out some teas contain toxins, such as epichlorohydrin, a plastic that helps to keep tea bags from breaking.
 Other toxins found in tea include arsenic, lead, cadmium, endosulfan, fluoride, PET plastic, tannins, and other known carcinogens.
 Certain toxins may also show up in plastic or paper tea bags, such as the cornstarch product polylactic acid (PLA) and polypropylene.

-Most of these pose little risk, unless you’re drinking teas on a daily basis.
-For example: The Environmental Protection Agency says drinking water with high levels of epichlorohydrin over a long period of time could cause stomach problems and an increased risk of cancer.
-For perspective: The EPA. allows up to 20 parts per million in drinking water, and tea bags may include 50 parts per billion.
+Most of these pose little risk unless you’re drinking teas on a daily basis.
+For example, the Environmental Protection Agency (EPA) says drinking water with high levels of epichlorohydrin over a long period of time could cause stomach problems and an increased risk of cancer.
+The EPA. allows up to 20 parts per million in drinking water, and tea bags may include 50 parts per billion.

 - Upton Tea Imports

 - Pique Tea

 1. Green tea

 Green tea — specifically unsweetened green tea — is a true tea (vs. a tisane, or herbal tea).
 Research indicates that the catechin epigallocatechin-3-gallate (EGCG) is what gives green tea many of its health benefits, which include promoting brain health, raising energy, decreasing the risk of heart disease, and decreasing inflammation.

 Deriving from the Camellia sinensis plant, black tea is another true tea.
 It is the most oxidized of any true tea, possesses the strongest natural flavor, and is one of the most commonly drunk beverages worldwide.
 Health benefits include decreased inflammation, increased metabolism, lowering blood sugar levels, and improved gut health.